ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 What the differences are between them.
 We have learned what continuous integration is.
 Yannick explained what the terms Scrum and Agile mean.
-Last but not least, he gave us some tips how we can improve our productivity as a developer.
+Last but not least, he gave us some tips about improving our productivity as a developer.

 ### Java